Robust Control Lyapunov-Value Functions for Nonlinear Disturbed Systems: Conclusions

 \section{Conclusions}

-In this paper, we extend our preliminary work on constructing CLVFs using HJ reachability analysis to the system with bounded disturbances.
-We provided more detailed discussions on several important claims and theorems compared to the previous version.
-Also, warmstarting and SCSD are proposed to solve the ``curse of dimensionality,'' and the effectiveness of both techniques is validated with numerical examples.

-Future directions include finding conditions on when the SCSD provides R-CLVF and incorporating learning-based methods to tune the exponential rate $\gamma$ for online execution in robotics applications.
+In this paper, we extended our preliminary work on constructing CLVFs using HJ reachability analysis to the system with bounded control and disturbances and to stabilize to a random point of interest.
+We provided more detailed discussions on several important Lemmas and Theorems.
+Additionally, warmstarting and decomposition methods are proposed to overcome the ``curse of dimensionality,'' and the effectiveness of both techniques is validated with numerical examples.
+Future directions include finding conditions under which the self-contained subsystem decomposition method provides the R-CLVF, and incorporating learning-based methods to tune the exponential rate $\gamma$ for online execution in robotics applications.